statelyai/xstate/docs/guides/typescript.md

 :::

-Using our [VS Code extension](https://marketplace.visualstudio.com/items?itemName=statelyai.stately-vscode), you can automatically generate intelligent typings for XState.
+Using our [VS Code extension](https://marketplace.visualstudio.com/items?itemName=statelyai.stately-vscode) or our [CLI](), you can automatically generate intelligent typings for XState.

 Here's how you can get started: